-- Match Game: The '70s incarnation featured an opening sequence in which the celebrity panelists were keyed in over a rotating rounded rectangle.
+- Match Game: The '70s and 2016 incarnations featured an opening sequence in which the celebrity panelists were keyed in over a rotating rounded rectangle.

 - Matt Houston: Each character appears in a static shot inside a box cutout over a black screen.